Plogging Can Help You and the Planet Get in Better Shape

 We can all learn from plogging, the popular fitness craze taking over the world.

 Posted by Well-Rounded Life on Wednesday, May 9, 2018

 All you need is yourself, a bag, and a little motivation to make a difference.
 Of course, you don’t have to run to get in on it – you can take a more laid back approach and simply pick up litter when out on a walk, like in our #PickUp5 litter clean-up initiative.
 Up the eco-ante by re-purposing a bag for your plog, such as a plastic bread bag or using one you find while out (though it’s best to leave prepared).
 You can even designate a reusable bag for your plogging gear and throw it in the wash if it gets funky.

-When your plog reaches 5 pieces of litter, photo and share it with us (@scarceecoed) on social media with #pickup5.
+When your plog reaches 5 pieces of litter, snap a photo and share it with us (@scarceecoed) on social media with #pickup5.